Kitty (The Presidents of the United States of America song)

-"Kitty" is a song by the American alternative rock band The Presidents of the United States of America.
+"Kitty" is a song by the American alternative rock band the Presidents of the United States of America.
 It originally appeared on the demo tape Froggystyle.
-This version was entitled "Kitty at My Foot".
+This version was titled "Kitty at My Foot".
+The song was later included on the album The Presidents of the United States of America.

 According to Dave Dederer, the song was based "as far as I know" on a true story about "a bad little cat that lived in some [apartment] Chris shared with some folks in Boston".